pulumi/pulumi-hugo/themes/default/content/blog/project-scoped-stacks-in-self-managed-backend/index.md

 The **Self-Managed** backend stores state in a JSON file, deferring to you to manage persistence of this information.
-You can store it in AWS S3, Azure Blob Store, Google Cloud Storage, a system such as Minio or Ceph with an API compatible with AWS S3, or on your local filesystem.
+You can store it in Amazon S3, Azure Blob Store, Google Cloud Storage, a system such as Minio or Ceph with an API compatible with Amazon S3, or on your local filesystem.
 Using this backend trades reliability and convenience of the Service backend for additional control over where the information is stored.